WeblateOrg/weblate/docs/admin/install.rst

     Prior to version 2.4 Weblate didn't properly use Django static files framework and the setup was more complex.

-Django needs to collect it's static files to a single directory.
+Django needs to collect its static files to a single directory.
 To do so, execute :samp:`./manage.py collectstatic --noinput --link`.
 This will store links to static files into directory specified by ``STATIC_ROOT`` setting.